resheku/my-awesome/README.md

 - [drumih/turbo-fieldfare](https://github.com/drumih/turbo-fieldfare) - Gemma 4 26B-A4B inference in ~2 GB of RAM on any M-series MacBook
 - [dwarvesf/hidden](https://github.com/dwarvesf/hidden) - An ultra-light MacOS utility that helps hide menu bar icons
 - [exelban/stats](https://github.com/exelban/stats) - macOS system monitor in your menu bar
-- [glushchenko/fsnotes](https://github.com/glushchenko/fsnotes) - Notes manager for macOS/iOS
+- [glushchenko/fsnotes](https://github.com/glushchenko/fsnotes) - Fast Markdown note-taking app for Mac and iPhone
 - [jaywcjlove/awesome-mac](https://github.com/jaywcjlove/awesome-mac) -  This project is dedicated to collecting high-quality macOS software and organizing them systematically by different categories for easy search and use.
 - [jcm93/jmc](https://github.com/jcm93/jmc) - jmc - a new macOS media organizer
 - [johnbean393/Sidekick](https://github.com/johnbean393/Sidekick) - A native macOS app that allows users to chat with a local LLM that can respond with information from files, folders and websites on your Mac without installing any other software.
 Powered by llama.cpp.